 The dynamic pressure is the difference between the total pressure and the static pressure.
 Dynamic Pressure (p dyn )= Total Pressure (p total) - Static Pressure (p stat).

-- Mounting Adapter
+- Mounting Adaptor

-- Mounting Adapter Seal
+- Mounting Adaptor Seal

-The mounting adapters in the tail unit should be closed off with a seal after the probe has been removed in order to prevent dust and insects from entering it.
+The mounting adaptors in the tail unit should be closed off with a seal after the probe has been removed in order to prevent dust and insects from entering it.
 The plug's venting is very important and prevents damage caused by excessive pressure when inserting it.
 If you buy a replica please make sure that it has vents!
-There are two different diameters, for 6mm and 8mm mounting adapters.
+There are two different diameters, for 6mm and 8mm mounting adaptors.
 Alternatively, of course, good old adhesive tape works too.

 - Pitot Tube